{

 NullPointerException in java

-• Manipulating object state using a null object
+• Manipulating the state of a null object

-• Any operation that you are doing on a null object
+• Performing any operation on a null object

 String str=null;